wavyj/DVP5-Wearable-App/README.txt

 - Display results in table (WatchKit Extension - TrailsController Table Callbacks)
 - Details Controller displaying the selected Trail’s details (WatchKit Extension -DetailContoller)
 - Implement AppGroups to store user’s favorites (Not yet Implemented)

+Comments:
+- AppGroups has not yet been implemented
+- As of right now favorites has its own interface controller but once implemented they will be loaded in and shown on TrailsController above the search results
+- Navigation has not yet been implemented
+- HealthKit has not yet been implemented